parallella/parallella-examples/DAC-WaveGen/README.md

 ```
 * Adjust frequency by changing steps per quarter period.
 * For those of you who play an instrument, just by coincidence, selecting a sine wave with 1 step per quarter period will produce a crude sine wave at ~587Hz (an almost perfect D Natural)

+* See the pics folder for oscilloscope pictures!

 Feel free to email me with any questions